seloc0des/databrokerblocklist/README.md

-# DataBrokerBLOCK
+# DataBroker blocklist

-DataBrokerBLOCK is a Pi-hole / DNS blocklist focused on data brokers and related tracking endpoints.
+DataBroker Blocklist is a Pi-hole / DNS blocklist focused on data brokers and related tracking endpoints.

 This project was created and is maintained by **seloc0des** for the open source Pi-hole community to help reduce data broker collection and enrichment by blocking known domains.